nhsconnect/FHIR-NRLS-API/pages/deploy/deploy.md

 {% include custom/provide_api.svg %}

 NHS Digital is contributing to progressing the profile development (see Overview section).
-Invitations are open for the INTEROPen community to get involved and progress the wider developer ecosystem as defined above.
+Invitations are open to the health and care community to get involved and progress the wider developer ecosystem as defined above.

 # Contribute #